Bob Martyn

-Robert Gordon Martyn (August 15, 1930 – December 2, 2015) was a right fielder in Major League Baseball who played for the Kansas City Athletics in parts of three seasons spanning 1957–1959.
+Robert Gordon Martyn (August 15, 1930 – December 2, 2015) was an American right fielder in Major League Baseball who played for the Kansas City Athletics in parts of three seasons spanning 1957–1959.
 Listed at 6' 0", 176 lb., Martyn batted left-handed and threw right-handed.
 He was born in Weiser, Idaho.

 College career

 Martyn was an alumnus of Linfield College, where his father Bernard Martyn, aunt Lillian Turner Millsap, uncle Bill Turner and niece Lois Molyneux also attended.
 Martyn's first year at Linfield was 1948, which he attended not only because much of his family went there, but also because it was affiliated with the Baptist church he went to.

 Although Martyn played shortstop at high school in Twin Falls, Idaho, his baseball coach Henry Lever, after noting Martyn's bowlegs, immediately changed his position to outfielder.
 Martyn once said of the change, "That was probably a major break for my future."

 Additionally, Martyn was selected a Northwest Conference All-Star in three consecutive seasons from 1950 to 1952, while helping lead the Linfield Wildcats to conference championship victories in 1950 and 1951.

 Academically, Martyn double-majored in mathematics and sociology and he graduated cum laude.
 While playing professional baseball, he earned his master's degree in education in 1959, studying between seasons.

 In 2000, Martyn was elected to the Linfield College Athletics Hall of Fame.
 His father, Bernard Martyn was elected in 1999.
 They are one of two father-son combinations in the Linfield College Athletics Hall of Fame.